huseyindeniz/vite-react-dapp-template/README.md

 ## Getting Started

-Please visit the [Official Vite React dApp Tamplate Documentation Page](https://huseyindeniz.github.io/react-dapp-template-documentation/) to start your dApp frontend development journey.
+Please visit the [Official React dApp Tamplate Documentation Page](https://huseyindeniz.github.io/react-dapp-template-documentation/) to start your dApp frontend development journey.

 ## Contributions

-Vite React dApp Template is an open-source project and we welcome contributions from the community.
-If you have any suggestions, please use the [discussion](https://github.com/huseyindeniz/Vite-React-dApp-Template/discussions) tab.
-If you have any bug reports, please [open an issue](https://github.com/huseyindeniz/Vite-React-dApp-Template/issues) or [submit a pull request](https://github.com/huseyindeniz/Vite-React-dApp-Template/pulls).
+React dApp Template (Vite) is an open-source project and we welcome contributions from the community.
+If you have any suggestions, please use the [discussion](https://github.com/huseyindeniz/vite-react-dapp-template/discussions) tab.
+If you have any bug reports, please [open an issue](https://github.com/huseyindeniz/vite-react-dapp-template/issues) or [submit a pull request](https://github.com/huseyindeniz/vite-react-dapp-template/pulls).

 ## License

-Vite React dApp Template is licensed under the [MIT License](./LICENSE).
+React dApp Template (Vite) is licensed under the [MIT License](./LICENSE).